drwalton/minimal-hand/README.md

 # Unity Minimal Hand

-A hand motion capture from a single color camera + Unity + a virtual webcam.
+A hand motion capture from a single color camera + Unity + a virtual webcam (you can use it in Zoom, Discord, etc.).

 ![](media/screenshot.png)